 Summary of applications

-Measurement of whole-soil carbon balances and greenhouse gas fluxes in large, intact, hydrologically-isolated soil monoliths.
+- The facility is used to measure whole-soil carbon balances and greenhouse gas fluxes in large, intact, hydrologically-isolated soil monoliths.
 The layout provides for multiple soil types and moisture and temperature regimes with statistically-robust replication.